Glenn Youngkin: Marijuana

-During his governorship, Youngkin has consistently opposed various efforts to liberalize recreational marijuana laws, but he signed a bill to ease the medical marijuana registration process.
+During his governorship, Youngkin had consistently opposed various efforts to liberalize recreational marijuana laws, but he signed a bill to ease the medical marijuana registration process.

 A few months after his inauguration, Youngkin proposed that Virginia recriminalize possessing more than 2 oz of marijuana.
 When the Northam administration, a year earlier, had legalized possessing up to 1 oz of marijuana in Virginia, it did so while establishing a system in which possessing between 1 oz and 1 lb was made punishable by a $25 fine; possessing over one pound remained a felony.
 This system made Virginia the only US state to have legalized marijuana possession without having misdemeanor penalties for possessing over the legal amount.
 Youngkin's proposal to introduce such penalties in Virginia was inspired by a recommendation made in 2021 by the state legislature's nonpartisan Joint Legislative Audit and Review Commission.

 Under Youngkin's proposal, possessing more than two ounces of marijuana would become a Class 2 misdemeanor, while possessing more than 6 oz would become a Class 1 misdemeanor.
 Before this proposal was made, the Democratic-controlled State Senate had passed a bill during the 2022 legislative session that would have made possessing more than 4 oz of marijuana a Class 3 misdemeanor.
 That bill, which also would have legalized the sale of recreational marijuana in Virginia, was rejected by the Republican-controlled House of Delegates.
 Later that year, as part of a bipartisan budget deal signed by Youngkin, Virginia made possessing between 4 oz and 1 lb of marijuana in public a Class 3 misdemeanor for a first time offense and a Class 2 misdemeanor for repeat offenses.
 This same budget deal banned the sale of cannabis products shaped as animals, humans, vehicles, or fruits, so as to protect against accidental consumption by children.

 Separate marijuana legislation signed by Youngkin in 2022 allows patients to purchase medical marijuana immediately upon receiving a certificate to do so from a registered medical provider.
 Previously, patients were required to register with the State Board of Pharmacy before they could make such a purchase.
 This reform was enacted due to long wait times occurring during the registration process.

-Youngkin has also proposed raising the legal age for purchasing CBD products in Virginia to 21 and banning products that contain Delta-8 THC, which is described by The Washington Post as "a hemp-derived compound that has become popular for its similarity to Delta-9, the main compound in marijuana that gives consumers a high.
+Youngkin had also proposed raising the legal age for purchasing CBD products in Virginia to 21 and banning products that contain Delta-8 THC, which is described by The Washington Post as "a hemp-derived compound that has become popular for its similarity to Delta-9, the main compound in marijuana that gives consumers a high.

 In 2023, Youngkin signed a bill that bans the sale in Virginia of products containing more than 0.2 milligrams of THC or 0.3% total THC; the bill includes an exception for products containing 25 times more CBD than THC.
 This exception was made to preserve access to certain products with medical benefits.

 In 2024, Youngkin vetoed legislation to permit commercial sales of marijuana.